-The more I learn about Jesus the more amazed I am by the Cross, aren't you?
-The One who died for us is the One who gave us life, the Creator, the Most powerful Being in the universe!
-That means to reject Jesus is to commit the greatest act of treason imaginable.
-He's the Life-giver.
-Indeed, He's your life-giver.
+Again, staggering to ponder.
+The One who died for us is the One who gave us life, our Creator, the Most powerful person in the universe!
+And that means to reject Him, to say no to His offer of salvation, is to commit the greatest act of treason imaginable.
+He is the Life-giver.
+Indeed, He's your life-giver and mine.